 I. Departmental Distinction at St. Olaf College

 Each department’s faculty may award “Departmental Distinction” to selected graduating majors at Commencement.
-The department’s faculty determines the criteria for such distinction and the special opportunities that will be made available to encourage students to develop special abilities and achieve distinction, subject to guidelines established by the Special Studies Subcommittee and administered by the office of the Associate Dean of the College.
+The department’s faculty determines the criteria for such distinction and the opportunities available to distinction candidates, subject to guidelines established by the Special Studies Subcommittee and administered by the office of the Associate Dean of the College.

-Departmental Distinction should go to those students who have those qualities most valued in their discipline.
-The definitive criterion is the student’s demonstrated ability to produce independently work of the highest scholarly or artistic standard consonant with his or her training.
+Departmental Distinction is granted to those students who exemplify the qualities most valued in their discipline.
+The definitive criterion is the student’s demonstrated ability to produce, independently, work of the highest scholarly or artistic standard consonant with his or her training.

 II.
 English Department Policy on Departmental Distinction